wwkimball/rspec-puppet-yaml/README.md

         have_package_resource_count: 1
         contain_package:
           my-package: present
-      variants:  # These will all inherit/overwrite the parent's tests 'uninstall':
+      variants:  # These will all inherit the parent's tests, tweaking as needed 'uninstall':
           let:
             params: